-Mission Statement The association's legislative goals process is thoughtful, deliberative, inclusive and fair.
-The investment of time and energy, and value of full discourse, strengthens our association as we navigate the legislative currents.
-The process is designed to create an informed grassroots organization and to build a cohesiveness of purpose within the organization that, in turn, grants a degree of credibility to the association that is unique.
-All counties and all county officials are invited and encouraged to participate in the legislative goals process.
+Mission Statement The Association’s Legislative Goals process is thoughtful, deliberative, inclusive and fair.
+The investment of time and energy, and value of full discourse, strengthens our Association as we advocate for counties.
+The process is designed to create an informed grassroots organization and to build a cohesiveness of purpose within the organization.
+All counties and all county officials are invited and encouraged to participate in the Legislative Goals process.

 Submit a Goal

-The NCACC makes it easy to submit goals.
-All goals must be submitted electronically via the NCACC website.
-The form must be filled out in its entirety and must include either a resolution from the Board of Commissioners or a signed letter from the Chairman of the Board submitting the goal on behalf of the entire board.
+All legislative goals must be submitted electronically via the form at this link.
+The form should be filled out in its entirety and include either a resolution from the Board of Commissioners or a signed letter from the Chair of the Board submitting the goal on behalf of the entire board.
+The deadline to submit goal proposals is September 30, 2020.